 As for the patterns, there’s a great variety of clothing for inside and outside for all seasons.
 Every item includes extra details that make your project look like it was done by a professional.
 The directions are easy to follow and there are diagrams to help you out along the way.
 If you need any extra help, there’s a glossary in the back that will assist you with sewing terms and techniques.

 It was a tough choice deciding what pattern to make for this review because they are all great!
 Some of my favorites were the ralglan T-shirt, the Luka hoodie and the reversible “two-in-one” jacket.
 In the end I chose to make the Easy Linen Shirt.
 First I traced the pattern onto sheets of paper then I picked out my fabric.
 Rather than purchasing new fabric, I cut my pieces of a gray knit shirt of my husband’s that he never wears and re-used the existing hem on the bottom of the shirt for the hem of this new shirt.
 I had a scrap of dark gray knit that I used inside the collar.

 The instructions were easy to follow and I didn’t need to use my seam ripper even once on this project (amazing)!
 As I’ve mentioned, there are extra details in each pattern that makes your clothing look professsional.
 This pattern was no exception with topstitching around the arms and shoulders and extra tips on how to finish the seams to make them extra comfortable and durable.
-The fit was perfect for my son (I purposely made it a little large) and this’ll be a great shirt to easily pull off and on during fall weather, and to wear layered in the winter.
+The fit was perfect for my son and it’ll be a great shirt to easily pull off and on during fall weather, and to wear layered in the winter.